onzfonz/comp227/src/content/6/en/part6d.md

 export default ConnectedNotes           // highlight-line
 ```

-The module exports the <i>connected component</i> that works exactly like the previous regular component for now.
+The module exports the *connected component* that works exactly like the previous regular component for now.

 The component needs the list of notes and the value of the filter from the Redux store.
-The *connect* function accepts a so-called [mapStateToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapstatetoprops-state-ownprops--object) function as its first parameter.
+The `connect` function accepts a so-called [mapStateToProps](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#mapstatetoprops-state-ownprops--object) function as its first parameter.
-The function can be used for defining the props of the <i>connected component</i> that are based on the state of the Redux store.
+The function can be used for defining the props of the *connected component* that are based on the state of the Redux store.

 If we define: